htl-leo-syp-project-organization/if.05.61_00-class-materials/Units/REST.md

  ```

 ### PATCH Call to Store the Like
 Finally we will store the like in the backend.
+As a preparation work we create a `patchObject` where we store the data we want to patch, in our case this is basically the number of likes.
+This number has to be adapted if a click on the `likeSymbol` happens.
+Finally we call a function `patchPostFor` which will be described in the sequel.
 ```js
 function createLikeSymbol(blogEntry) {
   const likeSymbol=document.createElement('img')